-In this scenario, the roof and siding would be covered under Coverage A, but the large shed and detached garage would NOT be covered unless you purchased extra Coverage B when buying your DP3 policy.
+In this scenario, the roof and siding fall under Coverage A, while the large shed and detached garage are excluded unless you purchased extra Coverage B when buying your DP3 policy.

 While the DP3 policy does not include as comprehensive coverage as the original HO3, it IS crafted for you, the landlord.
 With more and more landlords popping up across the US, this policy is more relevant than ever.
-Simply make sure that you add any necessary endorsements you may need pertaining to your particular situation (look at Coverage B, C, and E above).
-Hope that helps!
+Make sure that you add any necessary endorsements you may need for your particular situation (look at Coverage B, C, and E above).
+I hope that helps!

 At your service,